-Misconduct and Unethical Conduct by Dr. Alissa Sherry
+Misconduct and Unethical Conduct by Dr. Alissa Sherry and Legal Consensus

 - Misdiagnoses after no significant contact with the client; with no client history of psychological issues; and which contradicted other professionals’ opinions.
 Dr. Sherry regularly diagnoses psychosis in a statistically impossible percentage of divorced parents as compared to the percentage in the general public.